nextflow-io/trademark/README.md

 * If you want to use the Nextflow mark outside what is permitted there, please contact us.

 The sections below describe what is allowed, what isn't allowed, and cases in which you should ask permission.
-If you have any doubt, or if you believe any mark is being used in breach of this policy, please contact us at CRG_BusinessInnovation@CRG.eu and we will be in touch with you shortly.
+If you have any doubt, or if you believe any mark is being used in breach of this policy, please contact us at nextflow@crg.eu and we will be in touch with you shortly.

 ### Permitted uses